Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 A visual layout constraint that defines classes to cluster and group together is expressed as an instance of the `browser:ClassesToClusterTogetherLayoutConstraint` class.
 Classes are assigned using the `browser:clusteringSelector` predicate.

-> **Warning** \
-> Use this layout constraint only if you want to group nodes of different classes together.
+Use this layout constraint only if you want to group nodes of different classes together.
 Place all the desired classes under one instance of the `browser:ClassesToClusterTogetherLayoutConstraint` class.

 <h3 id="backend-configuration-implementation">Implementation</h3>